 Are Adrenal Tumors in Children Common?Adrenal tumors in children and adolescents are relatively rare.
-Adrenal tumors in children tend to be neuroblastomas, adrenocortical adenomas, pheochromocytomas, ganglioneuromas, ganglioneuroblastomas, and adrenocortical carcinoma.
+Adrenal tumors in children tend to be neuroblastomas, adrenocortical adenomas, pheochromocytomas, ganglioneuromas, ganglioneuroblastomas, and adrenocortical carcinomas.
 We discuss each of these below or on other sections of this large website (you can use the search function to find specific topics).

-Hormone Producing Benign Adrenal Tumors in Children.
+Hormone-producing Benign Adrenal Tumors in Children.

-In children and adolescents, there is a disproportionately higher rate of syndromic (i.e. genetic; see the molecular genetic section of each subset of tumor) adrenal tumors including pheochromocytomas, paragangliomas, and adrenocortical carcinoma.
+Adrenal Tumors in Children Are Not Like Those in AdultsGenetic Syndromes in children with adrenal tumors.
+In children and adolescents, there is a disproportionately higher rate of syndromic (i.e. genetic; see the molecular genetic section of each subset of tumors) adrenal tumors including pheochromocytomas, paragangliomas, and adrenocortical carcinomas.
 As in adults, operations in children should be performed by the highest-volume adrenal surgeon, whether it is performed by a minimally invasive or open approach (Dr. Carling’s personal opinion).

 Neuroblastomas are pediatric tumors requiring a multidisciplinary pediatric oncology team that includes pediatric surgeons and oncologists.
-We do not treat neuroblastomas at the Carling Adrenal center... they are best treated at a very high-volume Children’s Hospital.
+We do not treat neuroblastomas at the Carling Adrenal Center... they are best treated at a very high-volume Children’s Hospital.

 Adrenal Surgery in the Elderly: Special ConsiderationsThe overall management principles of adrenal tumors in older patients are similar to their younger counterparts.
 However, the diagnosis as well as the management may provide unique challenges in the elderly:

-1) the symptoms of hormone excess may be absent, subtle, atypical and/or masked by medications.
+1) The symptoms of hormone excess may be absent, subtle, atypical and/or masked by medications.

-2) the biochemical diagnosis of endocrine hypersecretion may be cumbersome due to drug interference.
+2) The biochemical diagnosis of endocrine hypersecretion may be cumbersome due to drug interference.

-3) the index of suspicion (among doctors caring for older patients) may be too low for an alternative diagnosis to essential hypertension (this is important: do not let people assume you should have high blood pressure just because you are old.
+3) The index of suspicion (among doctors caring for older patients) may be too low for an alternative diagnosis to essential hypertension (this is important: do not let people assume you should have high blood pressure just because you are old).